Darío Álvarez: Atlanta Braves

 On May 25, 2016, Álvarez was claimed off waivers by the Atlanta Braves.
-He was optioned to the AAA Gwinnett Braves, and logged a 1.13 ERA in 8 appearances for the team.
+He was optioned to the Triple–A Gwinnett Braves, and logged a 1.13 ERA in 8 appearances for the team.
 On June 14, Álvarez was promoted to Atlanta.
 In 16 major league games, he posted a 3–1 record and 3.00 ERA in 16 appearances for the Braves.

 Texas Rangers

 On July 27, 2016, the Braves traded Álvarez and Lucas Harrell to the Texas Rangers in exchange for Travis Demeritte.
 After two appearances with the Rangers, he was demoted to the Triple-A Round Rock Express on August 4, 2016.
 In 10 appearances with the Rangers, Álvarez struggled to a 7.71 ERA in 10 appearances.
 He began the 2017 season with Triple-A Round Rock, and pitched to a 2–0 record and 2.76 ERA in 20 appearances with Texas.
 On September 1, 2017, Álvarez was designated for assignment by the Rangers.
-On November 6, 2017, he elected free agency.
+He elected free agency following the season on November 6.